Take advantage of the best employee benefits.

-The health insurance plan with the lowest premium isn't always your best option.
+The lowest-cost health insurance plan isn't always your best option.

-If you're eligible, maximize your HSA savings opportunity and, ideally, invest it.
+If eligible, maximize your HSA savings and - ideally - invest it.

 Important life events coming up?
 Consider group legal coverage.

-As employers prepare to kick off open enrollment season, now is the time to start thinking about the benefits you need most.
-There are many moving pieces to open enrollment, so it’s natural to feel a little confused and stressed - even more so when you add in a global pandemic.
+With open enrollment season right around the corner, now is the time to start thinking about the benefits you need most.
+There are many moving pieces to open enrollment, so it’s natural to feel a little confused and stressed.

 As with all planning, time is your most valuable asset.
 Set aside blocks of time throughout your enrollment period to implement a benefits strategy that’s right for you.

-Here are some of the key benefits to have before the window closes for another 12 months.
+Here are some of the best benefits to consider before the window closes.

-Remember that choosing the coverage with the lowest monthly premium doesn’t mean you’ll spend less overall.
+Remember - choosing the coverage with the lowest monthly premium doesn’t mean you’ll spend less overall.
 Your monthly premium has an inverse, or opposite, relationship with your deductible and maximum out-of-pocket.
-If you select the coverage with the lowest monthly premium, then you’ll have a higher deductible and maximum out-of-pocket threshold to meet before insurance benefits kick-in.
+If you select the coverage with the lowest monthly premium, then you’ll have a higher deductible and maximum out-of-pocket threshold to meet before insurance benefits kick in.

 Health Savings Account (HSA)